takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

  * Create PDF version of the Dashboard, document any insights and recommendations you have under the heading “Power BI Processes”.

 *Data Source*
- * Dataset is an excel file from a Data Analysis Capstone project.
+ * Dataset is provided by a training class as an  excel file for a Data Analysis Capstone project, which was downloaded and processed

 *Deliverables*